My New Book!

 by John McManamy

-St Paul and his trials.
-"Thrice was I beaten with rods, once was I stoned, thrice I suffered shipwreck, a night and a day I have been in the deep."
+"THRICE was I beaten with rods, once was I stoned, thrice I suffered shipwreck, a night and a day I have been in the deep."

 Paul was on a mission, literally a mission from God.
 His first two Letters - Romans and First Corinthians - reflect the optimism of one with God on his side: confident, bossy, out to change the world.